375 LASB Building | 979-845-0294 | email@example.com | VITA

 - History of Political Thought

-Dr. von Vacano is the Editor of the Oxford University Press book series “Studies in Comparative Political Theory.”
-He will be Visiting Associate Professor of Political Science at Yale University on a Presidential Visiting Fellowship during 2017-2018.
+He is the Editor of the Oxford University Press book series “Studies in Comparative Political Theory.”
+He has been a Visiting Associate Professor of Political Science at Yale University and Presidential Visiting Fellow.
+He has been a Fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford University.
+He was also a Member of the School of Social Science of the Institute for Advanced Study, in Princeton, NJ.

 Dr. von Vacano’s teaching and research interests are in political theory, political philosophy and the history of political thought.
-He works mainly in Comparative Political Theory (modern Latin American and European political thought) and also in immigration ethics and race & ethnicity.
-The authors he focuses on are Machiavelli, Las Casas, Nietzsche, Bolivar, and Vasconcelos.
+He works mainly in Comparative Political Theory (modern Latin American and European political thought); Latinx thought; and immigration, race & ethnicity.
+His other academic interests include genomics and race as well as gas/oil industries for development.

 - POLS 306 – Immigration and Political Theory